Crypto-Playground/crypto-playground/README.md

 # Crypto Playground

 This is a place for me to learn about decentralized app development.

 What are blockchains good for?
-I remain skeptical that they're good for much beyond grift, but let's dig into the technology to be sure.
+Are they good for much beyond grift?
+I'm exploring the ecosystem, but this repository probably won't be of interest to many others.

 Here you will find: